BLCM/bl3mods/Apocalyptech/README.md

 ## OP Gear Mods

 - `craders_emp5_super_buff.txt` - Cheat mod which gives Crader's EM-P5 an
-  absurd amount of damage, infinite ammo, perfect accuracy/handling, increased fire rate, and improves the movement speed buff.
-I just moved to this as my mod-testing gun instead of the Maggie because I still haven't figured out how to increase character movement speed in general, but the EM-P5 already has that effect built-in.
+  absurd amount of damage, infinite ammo, perfect accuracy/handling, and increased fire rate.
+I started using this as my mod-testing gun to take advantage of its movement speed increase, though now that I've figured out how to do a proper movement speed mod, that effect isn't nearly as useful.
+Still, it's a good testing gun anyway so I'll stick with it.
 - `backham_super_buff.txt` - Cheat mod which makes the Back Ham practically invulnerable.
 It reports a 100% damage reduction, though that's not entirely accurate; some damage can and will get through, but it'll be